ctlusto/blog/source/2014-11-12-the-fault-in-our-hashtags.html.md

 [^things]: And those *are* lower-case-t things, even though they're in some sense larger than the CCSS-M. Importance doesn't automatically confer Thinghood.
 Maybe it'll help to think of Things as mappings from one set of things to another, in much the same way random variables aren't really variables, but functions.

 [^worst-case]: And sometimes, in pathological situations that may or may not be uncommon, they can be spectacularly bad.
-Think, for instance, just how inefficient the standard subtraction algorithm is for a problem like 1003 &mdash; 7.
+Think, for instance, just how inefficient the standard subtraction algorithm is for a problem like 1003 &ndash; 7.

+[^mind]: ...so to speak...

+[^access]: For instance, think about the intimate access to my mind that you now have just from reading this essay.